sumitbhowmick/k6-framework-ext/README.md

 ## Test Execution on K6 Cloud
 Please note that every test executed on cloud has a financial impact by way of deduction of VU credit.
 Step 1-4 is one time activity.
-1. Login to K6 cloud portal using Illuvium account. https://app.k6.io/account/login
+1. Login to K6 cloud portal. https://app.k6.io/account/login
-2. Ensure you have access to project "Survival Mode PT".
-If not, please raise ticket through Service desk.
+2. Navigate to suitable project.
 3. Get token from Account Settings > API Token
 4. Execute on local CLI.
 k6 login cloud --token <YOUR_K6_CLOUD_API_TOKEN>
-5. Navigate to the folder /k6/illuvitars
-6. npm run int;  k6 cloud build/app.bundle.js
+5. npm run int;  k6 cloud build/app.bundle.js

 ## Log Handling
 1. To store logs in file in place of console.